caugbr/vue-wp-theme/README.md

 * Grid - Simple CSS grid made with SASS

 ### Administration page
 In `Appearence > Vue WP Theme` you can access the theme options page.
-There you can edit the site settings, edit / crete translation files and edit / create the Vue routes.
+There you can edit the site settings, edit or create translation files and edit or create Vue routes.

 ### Settings
 The settings are stored in a php file, located in `settings/theme-settings.php`.
 The defined options will be editable in admin page and available in frontend as `this.info`.
 You can edit it and add new settings.